On leaving the Fort Worth Star-Telegram after 28 years

 Sent by Executive Editor Jim Witt to cover the 50th anniversary of the purported alien visitation to Roswell, N.M., I called out from within a crowd departing a hugely attended lecture on extraterrestrial kidnappings.

-“Anyone here been abducted?”
+“Anyone here been abducted by aliens?”
 I shouted.

 Scores of hands shot up.